The Best Places to Live Aboard a Boat in the United States

 Before you can live on a boat ... you're going to need a liveaboard-friendly boat.
 I figured you should know that right from the get-go, or you're just not going to have any fun with the whole liveaboard process.

 If a Hatteras 100 Raised Pilothouse yacht is in your budget, then, by all means, live aboard a superlative luxury yacht.
-If you need a more affordable liveaboard boat in mind, like a liveaboard trawler, than go with that.
+If you need a more affordable liveaboard boat in mind, like a liveaboard trawler, then go with that.

 Most people seek smaller, more sensible vessels, but there's no right or wrong boat to live aboard as long as the boat makes you happy.